 If I delete my Tinder app, will I also delete my Tinder profile?

 Do you use Tinder via Facebook?
 Then it is wise to also go to Facebook and set that Tinder no longer has access to your data.
-You do this in Facebooks Settings and then the Apps menu.
-You now get an overview of all the apps that you have given access to your Facebook account in the past (there are probably more than you think) and that still have it.
+You do this in Facebook Settings and then the Apps menu.
+You now get an overview of all the apps that you have given access to your Facebook account in the past (there are probably more than you think), and that still has it.
 Remove Tinder and possibly other apps that you no longer use.

 How can I start a new Tinder profile without Tinder ‘remembering’ me?